gustavo89587/detection-fidelity-score/docs/methodology.md

 # Detection Fidelity Score — Methodology

+This document describes a technical methodology to evaluate detection behavior under constrained transformations.
+It intentionally focuses on measurement rigor, not operational or organizational outcomes.

 ## Objective

 To objectively measure how privacy-preserving transformations affect detection effectiveness, correlation, and coverage.